-C. Understanding Romer's Chapter 7
+B. Understanding Romer's Chapter 6, Part C

-Part B of Romer's Chapter 6 examined the incentives of each individual firm in deciding whether to change its price or keep it fixed.
-In Chapter 7, we embed these firms into a macroeconomic model and consider the macroeconomic implications of price stickiness.
+Part B of Romer's chapter examined the incentives of each individual firm in deciding whether to change its price or keep it fixed.
+In Part C, we embed these firms into a macroeconomic model and consider the macroeconomic implications of price stickiness.